Aakash2907/archisure-backoffice-suite/README.md

-ArchiSurance-Lite
-A minimal but functional implementation of the ArchiMate-style business architecture diagram (Sales Target / Profitability / Revenue-Costs / Digital Customer Management / Smart Device Integration / Data-Driven Insurance / CRM / Shared Back Office / Policy Administration / Financial Services).
-Every element in the diagram is implemented as working code, not just displayed — see the traceability table below.
-Stack: Python (Flask + SQLite, one blueprint per concern) for the backend, vanilla JS + Chart.js for the frontend.
-No build step, no Node.js required — kept intentionally small.
-1. Architecture
-Code
-2. Repository structure
-Code
-3. Setup
+ArchiSure Back-Office Suite
+Description
+ArchiSure Back-Office Suite is a small, functional implementation of an ArchiMate-style business architecture diagram for an insurance company.
+Instead of just displaying the diagram, every element in it — business goals, drivers, capabilities, services, and applications — is implemented as working
+software: a REST API backed by a database, with role-based dashboards for CRM, policy administration, financial services, smart-device integration, customer-behavior analytics, and data-driven insurance risk scoring.
+The project is intentionally kept small (a handful of Python files and a single-page frontend) so it is easy to read, run, and demonstrate end to end.
+Technologies / Tools Used
+Backend: Python, Flask
+Database / ORM: SQLite, Flask-SQLAlchemy
+Authentication: JWT (PyJWT), role-based authorization
+Frontend: HTML, CSS, vanilla JavaScript, Chart.js (via CDN)
+Testing: pytest
+Version control: Git
+Installation and Running Instructions
+Clone the repository:
 Bash
+Create a virtual environment and activate it:
+Bash
+Install dependencies:
+Bash
+Run the application:
+Bash
+Open the app in a browser at http://localhost:5000.
-Open http://localhost:5000.
-The SQLite database and demo data are created automatically on first run — no manual DB setup needed.
-To reset, stop the server and delete archisurance.db.
+The SQLite database (archisure.db) and demo data are created and seeded automatically the first time the app runs — no manual database setup is required.
+To reset all data, stop the server and delete archisure.db, then restart.
 Demo accounts (seeded automatically)
 Username
 Password